What a 30-Day Program Health Assessment Actually Finds

 Drawn from operational leadership across Navy engineering programs, maintenance availabilities, and defense contract execution

-A multi-CLIN services contract was trending toward a cure notice.
-Labor burn rate had exceeded the bid model for three consecutive months, two task areas were behind schedule, and the outgoing COR had documented performance deficiencies with no contractor response on file.
+A $32M multi-CLIN services contract was trending toward a cure notice.
+Labor burn rate had exceeded the bid model by 22% for three consecutive months, two task areas were behind schedule by 35+ days, and the outgoing COR had documented performance deficiencies with no contractor response on file.
+Estimated exposure: $4.8M in at-risk CLINs.

-Applied Bulwark methodology: 15-day contract exposure assessment with root cause analysis per CLIN, vulnerability scoring tied to cure notice and show cause triggers, CAP with named owners, and CPARS narrative draft input.
+How Bulwark would engage: 15-day contract exposure assessment with root cause analysis per CLIN, vulnerability scoring tied to cure notice and show-cause triggers, a corrective action plan with named owners, and CPARS narrative draft input.

-A mid-tier contractor was losing margin across three task areas.
-Rework rates exceeded 25% on technical deliverables.
-CPARS cost control was trending "Marginal" — one rating period away from impacting recompete positioning.
+A mid-tier contractor was losing margin across three task areas on an $18M engineering support task order.
+Rework rates exceeded 25% on technical deliverables, bleeding an estimated $740K annually in unrecoverable labor.
+CPARS cost control was trending "Marginal," one rating period away from impacting a $55M recompete.

-Applied Bulwark methodology: Value stream mapping per task area tied to CLIN structure, root cause analysis isolating fee-erosion drivers, future-state process design, and CPARS-ready cost control narrative.
+How Bulwark would engage: value stream mapping per task area tied to CLIN structure, root cause analysis isolating fee-erosion drivers, future-state process design, and a CPARS-ready cost control narrative.

-An incumbent preparing for a multi-award IDIQ recompete had internally rated their draft "Green."
-Independent evaluation revealed 14 traceability gaps, zero discriminators mapped to Section M, and a generic management approach.
-Win rate had been declining for 18 months.
+An incumbent preparing for a $55M multi-award IDIQ recompete had internally rated their draft "Green."
+Independent evaluation revealed 14 traceability gaps, zero discriminators mapped to Section M, and a generic management approach indistinguishable from competitors.
+Win rate had been declining for 18 months across 4 task order submissions.

-Applied Bulwark methodology: Full traceability matrix, independent color team review using government-style scoresheets, weakness identification in evaluator consensus language, and strength positioning tied to evaluation factors.
+How Bulwark would engage: a full traceability matrix against every SOW requirement, an independent color-team review using government-style scoresheets, weakness identification in evaluator-consensus language, and strength positioning tied to the evaluation factors.

 Most firms sell process.
 We deliver outcomes.
 Here's the difference your engagement will feel.